bhuvana-sridhara/Cats-Escape-Room/README.md

 2. Added physics to some objects so the cats can shove them around

 ## Billboard with textures:
+1. Win/lose message at the end of the game
-1. Cat clipboard in the beginning of the scene
+2. Cat clipboard in the beginning of the scene (please check the script for this.
+Not sure why it isn't working)

 ## Lights:
 1. Yellow spotlights on every objective chip